gsern1/AMT-Gamification-Platform/README.md

 ### Sample front-end application

-The **gh_pages** branch contains a basic Clicker application that we used to test the Gamification process of our platform.
+The **gh_pages** branch contains a basic Clicker application that we used to test a sample Gamification process using our platform.
+If you want to try it out, you must first start the REST API and clone the gh-pages branch.
+Then you must insert data in the database.
+There is a list of Postman requests in the `AMT-Présentation.postman_collection.json` file at the root of the gh-pages branch.
+Finally you must configure the token in the `js/script.js` file.
+On the second line, you must edit the token variable to match your application's token which is received when you login or register.
+Then you can open the `index.html` file.